adamsoutar/brainfrsk-2/plan.md

 This avoids the issue of running into garbage memory above the stack.

 Scratch that, we don't need r9, we can use the stack ptr.
-All of this gives us *near unlimited* memory tape, in the 0+ direction.
+All of this gives us _near unlimited_ memory tape, in the 0+ direction.
 It will, however, be limited by stack space (8mb on macOS - that's 1 million cells)

+I think we can switch from r8 to r12, which is a callee-saved register.
+This would allow us to drop 2 stack instructions per input/output.
+But _would_ this make us faster?
+Hopefully the called funcs only save r12-r15 if they need to clobber them.